TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

    **In the TYPO3 context** we have defined **backend** to be the preferred spelling, as well as **sitepackage**.

-   If a spelling has been explicitly defined in the :ref:`styleguide-spelling-ref`, please use that spelling.
+   If a spelling has been explicitly defined in the :ref:`spelling-ref`, please use that spelling.

 How can you decide for other edge cases yourself?